johndah4x0r/livekit-improved/README.md

 ## Before you build:
 ***
 - Store Linux Live Kit in a directory which is not going to be included in your result distro, or else it would be copied to it.
 The best practice is to make a directory such as for ex.: '/tmp/a', and put all the files there.

   ### NOTE:
-  Make sure to extract and use it on a POSIX-compatible filesystem (for ex: EXT4), since it will create symlinks and such that might not be compatible in for example: FAT and such other filesystems.
+  Make sure to extract and use it on a POSIX-compatible filesystem (eg. EXT4), since it will create symlinks and such that might not be compatible in for example: FAT and such other filesystems.

 - Before you start building your Live Kit, please consider